Important Account Opening Information

 Postdated checks - A postdated check is one which bears a date later than the date on which the check is written.
 We may properly pay and charge your account for a postdated check even though payment was made before the date of the check, unless we have received written notice of the postdating in time to have a reasonable opportunity to act.
 Because we process checks mechanically, your notice will not be effective and we will not be liable for failing to honor your notice unless it precisely identifies the number, date, amount and payee of the item.

 Even if we honor a nonconforming request, we are not required to do so later.
-If you violate the stated transaction limitations (if any), in our discretion we may close your account or reclassify it as a transaction account.
+If you violate the stated transaction limitations (if any), in our discretion we may close your account or reclassify it as another type of account.
 If we reclassify your account, your account will be subject to the fees and earnings rules of the new account classification.

 If we are presented with an item drawn against your account that would be a “substitute check,” as defined by law, but for an error or defect in the item introduced in the substitute check creation process, you agree that we may pay such item.